 Check out these skin care products for combination skin:

-4. Best Skin Care Routine for Sensitive Skin
+4. Sensitive Skin

 Sensitive skin is less of a skin type and more like a skin condition caused by various factors like skin disorders, allergies, or contact to irritants present in certain products.
 Symptoms include redness, itching, burning, dryness, stinging, and frequent breakouts.
 Hence, it’s very important to pick products that are meant for sensitive skin.